 The different forms and shapes of cryotherapy

 Cryotherapy is another word for cold therapy.
-And cryotherapy has taken on a myriad of forms today, but taking a cold shower is still one of it.
+And cryotherapy has taken on a myriad of forms today, but taking a cold shower is still one of them.

 In addition to cold showers, you can also immerse yourself in it by taking an ice bath — an extreme method, but an effective one.